memph1024/swapdex-documentation/docs/validator-guides/validator.md

 ### Create the Kusari Testnet Validator Service File
 In the next step, we will use [Nano](https://help.ubuntu.com/community/Nano), a simple terminal-based text editor, to create a file that contains service instructions.
-The following command creates a file named `kusari.service` at the following location: `lib/systemd/system/`
+The following command creates a file named `swapdex.service` at the following location: `lib/systemd/system/`

 ```
 sudo nano /lib/systemd/system/swapdex.service